Student Right to Know & CONSUMER INFORMATION

 • Drug and Alcohol Abuse Prevention Program

 • PIMS has long been committed to the maintenance of academic and work environment free of all forms of drug and alcohol abuse and is furthermore committed to prescribing various educational and counseling programs and disciplinary action to implement achievement of this goal.
 Substance abuse can create safety and health hazards which may cause unacceptable job and academic performance and behavior.
-Therefore, it is the policy of PIMS to initiate and enforce procedures to insure a drug free institution.
-These procedures can be found within the PIMS Clery Act/Campus Security Report available here.
+Therefore, it is the policy of PIMS to initiate and enforce procedures to ensure a drug-free institution.
+These procedures can be found within the PIMS Campus Security Report available here.

 • Fire Safety Policies

 • PIMS works to maintain a safe environment which includes having a fire safety policy which includes specific instructions should there be a fire at one of the PIMS facilities.
-Students are encouraged to read the PIMS Clery Act/Campus Security Report which reviews these instructions and our Fire Safety Policies.
-The PIMS Clery Act/Campus Security Report is available in its entirety here.
+Students are encouraged to read the PIMS Campus Security Report which reviews these instructions and our Fire Safety Policies.
+The PIMS Campus Security Report is available in its entirety here.

 • Sexual Misconduct Policy

 • PIMS prohibits the offenses of domestic violence, dating violence, sexual assault, and stalking.
-PIMS has defined in accordance with the Department of Education requirements and the Clery Act these prohibited offenses and has provided resources for help within the PIMS Clery Act/Campus Security Report.
-In addition, PIMS is developing a anonymous reporting system that will be on this site for any sexual misconduct reporting needs.
-You can view the Pittsburgh Institute of Mortuary Science Sexual Misconduct policy here.
+PIMS has defined in accordance with the Department of Education requirements and the Clery Act these prohibited offenses and has provided resources for help within the Campus Security Report.
+In addition, PIMS offers an anonymous reporting system.
+You can access that reporting system and view the Pittsburgh Institute of Mortuary Science Sexual Misconduct policy here.

 • Immunization Policy